Ghent Altarpiece: Adam and Eve

 The two outer panels show near life-sized nudes of Adam and Eve standing in niches.
-They are the earliest treatment in art of the human nude with Early Netherlandish naturalism, and are almost exactly contemporary with the equally ground-breaking pair in Masaccio's Expulsion from the Garden of Eden in Florence of about 1425.
+They are one of the earliest and most direct treatments of the nude in Western art, and almost contemporary with the equally ground-breaking figures in Masaccio's Expulsion from the Garden of Eden (Florence, c.
+1425).
 They face inwards towards the angels and the Deësis, separating them.
 They self-consciously attempt to cover their nakedness with a leaf as in the Genesis account (although apparently not a figleaf), indicating that they are depicted as after the fall of man.
-Eve holds a fruit in her raised right hand; not the traditional apple but a small citrus, most probably a citron.
-Erwin Panofsky drew particular attention to this element, and described it as emblematic of the "disguised" symbolism he saw running through the work as a whole.
+Eve holds a fruit in her right hand.
+Erwin Panofsky drew particular attention to this passage, describing it as emblematic of the "disguised" symbolism he saw through the work.
 Both figures' eyes are downcast and they appear to have forlorn expressions.
 Their apparent sadness has led many art historians to wonder about van Eyck's intention in this portrayal.
 Some have questioned if they are ashamed of their committal of original sin, or dismayed at the world they now look upon.

-The realism with which Jan approached his figures is especially evident in these two panels.
-The depiction of Eve exemplifies the Late Gothic ideal for the female figure, as developed in International Gothic art around the start of the century, and pioneered in nude form by the Limbourg brothers, especially their Adam and Eve in the Très Riches Heures du Duc de Berry.
+The painter's unflinching realism is especially evident in these two panels.
+The depiction of Eve exemplifies International Gothic ideal of beauty as developed from around the start of the 14th century, pioneered by the Limbourg brothers, especially their Adam and Eve in the Très Riches Heures du Duc de Berry.
 Comparing the Limbourg's Eve to a classical female nude, Kenneth Clark observed that "her pelvis is wider, her chest narrower, her waist higher; above all there is the prominence given to her stomach".
 Clark describes her as "a proof of how minutely 'realistic' a great artist may be in the rendering of details, and yet subordinate the whole to an ideal form.
 Hers is the supreme example of the bulb-like body.
 The weight-bearing leg is concealed, and the body is so contrived that on one side is the long curve of the stomach, on the other the downward sweep of the thigh, uninterrupted by any articulation of bone or muscle."